truecharts/public/charts/stable/homepage/docs/hp-integration.md

 To edit an existing chart with ingress, go to the ingress section and enable the Homepage integration checkbox.

-:white_check_mark: Name can be left blank or use the name of your choice.
+- **Name** can be left blank or use the name of your choice.
-:white_check_mark: Description can be left blank or you can use the description of your choice.
+- **Description** can be left blank or you can use the description of your choice.
+- **Icon** can be left blank or link to the icon of your choice.
-:exclamation: Group is important and required.
+- **Group** This is important and required.
 It will allow you to group different apps together.
 For example, all your media apps may be in a group called "Media".
 You can also use the group names you may have already defined in services.yaml, and it will add the discovered app to that group.
+- **Enable Widget**: If the app does not have a widget option set, leave this unchecked.
-:exclamation: API Key is where you will enter an API key for your application if needed.
+- **API Key**: This is where you will enter an API key for your application if needed.
 If this is a new install and you do not have an API key yet, you can come back and add this later.
-:white_check_mark: Adding custom options will allow you to add fields to the widget, or define username/password when there is no API key to apply.
+- **Custom-Options** Adding custom options will allow you to add fields to the widget, or define username/password when there is no API key to apply.
 You can see the various fields available in the widgets section of the Homepage documentation at their site above.
-:white_check_mark: Enable Widget.
-If the app does not have a widget option set, leave this unchecked.

 ![integration options](img/intop.png)